vodkabears/Remodal/README.md

 ## Notes
 * All modern browsers are supported.
-* Only webkit browsers has a blur effect in the default css theme.
+* Only webkit browsers have a blur effect in the default css theme.
 If you want a blur for other browsers, use this: https://github.com/Schepp/CSS-Filters-Polyfill, but it's not fast like a native css3 blur.
 * IE8+.
 To enable IE8 styles add `lt-ie9` class to the `html` element, as modernizr does.
 * Zepto support.